Carrie Gabriel, MS, RDN, explains a variety of turmeric benefits for your health including anti-inflammatory effects for your body, brain, and skin.

 For something that’s been around for thousands of years, it’s really only quite recently that this potent superfood has exploded in popularity.
 Perhaps it’s in part due to its bright yellow hue.
 Most important, however, is its major anti-inflammatory properties.
 Because of its numerous benefits, we’ll explore this superfood craze a little more thoroughly.

-Last but not least, it can help prevent dry skin and wrinkles.
-You can experience these many benefits yourself at home by applying a turmeric mask.
-Similarly, you can try a turmeric scrub with water and lemon juice to reduce excess oil secretion and help clear skin.
+Alternatively, you can try a turmeric scrub with water and lemon juice to reduce excess oil secretion and help clear skin.